Dominix1910/GameSalesProjest/README.md

 5.)
 Which region leads with game sales

 6.)
-What genre gained most sales?
+What genre gained the most sales?

 Queries used:
 Question 1